LitoMore/litomore.me/content/posts/2025-01-01-github-wrapped-2024.md

 The winner is ... [badges/shields#9191](https://github.com/badges/shields/pull/9191)!
 This is not only a notable change for shields.io, but also a notable change for the open-source community!

+### Best Fun Fact Award

+> Today, we gather to celebrate not just achievements, but the joy of knowledge and the delightful surprises that come with it.
+It is my honor to present the Most Fun Fact Award, an accolade dedicated to those who have the unique ability to enlighten us with fascinating tidbits that spark curiosity and laughter.

+Nominations:

+ - [denoland/dotland#1946](https://github.com/denoland/dotland/pull/1946) - This PR polished the Deno logo but accidentally added a small mouth to our cute Deno.
+You can also see a similar small mouth design on your Deno 2 logo, but I’m not sure if the designer used it as Deno’s mouth.

 ### Most Heartbreaking Award

 > The relationship between you and your code is like a chance encounter, and you never know when you will face separation.
-> But you have to face it, maybe separation is for a better meeting next time.
+But you have to face it, maybe separation is for a better meeting next time.

 Nominations: